bitcoin/bitcoin/README.md

 ------------------------------

 Bitcoin core created by bitcoin core developers is a very popular software used to connect to a bitcoin network and to run a node<br />
-check more our here [Bitcoin core](https://bitcoin.org/en/bitcoin-core/)
+check more of bitcoin core here [Bitcoin core](https://bitcoin.org/en/bitcoin-core/)

 What is Bitcoin?
 ----------------